Gladiolus × colvillii

-Gladiolus × colvillii, the scarlet gladiolus, is a hybrid Gladiolus cultivar.
+Gladiolus × colvillii, the scarlet gladiolus, is a hybrid Gladiolus cultigen.

 The original Gladiolus × colvillii was bred by the nurseryman James Colville of Chelsea, London from the southern African species G. tristis and G. cardinalis and first described in 1823; it is still cultivated.
 It has deep pink flowers with a cream stripe on each of the lower three tepals.

 In 1826 James Colville put on sale a white form with pale pink anthers known as G. colvillii alba.
 In 1871, a completely white sport with the same parentage was described: G. colvillii 'The Bride'.
 This cultivar is still available commercially today under the same name.